aerben/aerben.github.io-sources/source/_posts/using-spark-java.md

 title: Using Spark as an alternative to Spring Boot
 date: 2017-11-11 10:00:00
 tags: java
+desc: There are many options for writing Java Microservices.
+Here, I will start to explore the most minimal of possible approaches - the Spark Framework.
 ---

 There are many options for writing Java Microservices.
 Here, I will start to explore the most minimal of possible approaches - the Spark Framework.